Delta Air Lines Flight 191: History

 As the aircraft flew past New Orleans, Louisiana, a weather formation near the Gulf Coast strengthened.
 The flight crew decided to deviate from the intended route to make the more northerly Blue Ridge arrival to DFW.
-The flight held for 10–15 minutes over the Texarkana, Arkansas VORTAC.
-At 17:35, the crew received an Automatic Terminal Information Service (ATIS) broadcast for weather on approach to DFW, and the Fort Worth Air Route Traffic Control Center (ARTCC) air traffic controller cleared the flight to the Blue Ridge, Texas VORTAC and instructed the flight to descend to 25000 ft.
+The flight held for ten to fifteen minutes over the Texarkana, Arkansas, VORTAC.
+At 17:35, the crew received an Automatic Terminal Information Service (ATIS) broadcast for weather on approach to DFW, and the Fort Worth Air Route Traffic Control Center (ARTCC) air traffic controller cleared the flight to the Blue Ridge, Texas, VORTAC and instructed the flight to descend to 25000 ft.